All Episodes

 I mean, there should be no question about it.

-You know, look how when somebody in the media goes to Texas or anywhere in flyover country, they look out of place.
+Look how when somebody in the media goes to Texas or anywhere in flyover country, they look out of place.

 They don't understand.

-Remember John Kerry, when he was running for president in 2004, tried to come off as he thinks hunters are.
+Remember, John Kerry, when he was running for president in 2004, tried to come off as he thinks hunters are.

 So he was in either Indiana or Ohio, and he walked into a place to get a hunting license.

-And this was so peckily obvious.
+And this was so peckly obvious.

-John Kerry walks into this place, and I'm sure that he thinks going in there, there's nothing but a bunch of stupid hicks, backwoods, tobacco chewing just idiots in there.
+John Kerry walks into this place, and I'm sure that he thinks going in there there's nothing but a bunch of stupid hicks, backwoods, tobacco chewing just idiots in there.

 He walks in and he says, Is this where I get me a hunting license?